stangerjm/titanium.nvim/README.md

 You will need to install NodeJS and some other dependencies:
 * `npm install -g typescript typescript-language-server @vue/language-server @vue/typescript-plugin eslint_d vscode-langservers-extracted@4.8.0 neovim`

+You will need to install `ripgrep` for project-wide search.
+See [installation guilde](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation)

 If you want to use Ruby, you will need to install Ruby and Solargraph.
 * https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#solargraph

+If you want to use Lua, you will need to install [lua_ls](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#lua_ls)

 If some JavaScript/TypeScript integrations are not working, you may need to set an environment variable.
 See the Environment Variables section below.